proofprotocol/FRAMEWORK/PROOF_ECONOMY_FRAMEWORK.md

 ## Governance Principles

 The Proof Economy™ requires governance that cannot be captured by the parties whose self-attestation it replaces.
-The following principles are irrevocably established:
+The following principles are irrevocably published under CC BY 4.0 as the governance model the Proof Economy™ Standards Alliance (PESA) will operate under.
+PESA is currently being established (targeting 501(c)(6) nonprofit status); until it is formally constituted, these principles bind Nebulonium, Inc.'s own conduct as founding sponsor and are the terms under which PESA's governance will be built.

 1. **Practitioners and buyers govern.** The parties who rely on proof artifacts hold the top seats.
 The parties whose claims are being proven do not govern the standards that govern them.